juho-creator/My-First-Program/README.md

 ### HOW IT ALL STARTED
-The idea initially came up to my mind when our physics teacher graded one of our assignments based on our high score from playing the game in RiverCrossingChallenge.
+The idea initially came up to my mind when our physics teacher graded one of our assignments based on our high score from the RiverCrossingChallenge.

-I was playing the game manually for a while, but at one point, I realized the variables (River Width, Boat, Current) remained constant except the values of each variables.
+I was playing the game manually for a while, but at one point, I realized that the variables (River Width, Boat, Current) remained constant except the values of each variables.

 So I thought...
 What if I could plug in the value of each variables on my Ti-84 Calculator and simply obtain the launching angle to reach the exact location?